nickbash11/raat/README.md

 ## Use

-**Of course, before using you have to have the working BATMAN network, installed and running ALFRED daemon.**
+**Of course, before using you have to have the working BATMAN network, also installed and running ALFRED daemon.**
+**You can find all examples in the appropriate directory (openwrt-configs).**

 In simple case you can only tell to the RAAT the BATMAN interface